jofultz/AdobeClickStreamIngestion/README.md

 ### Adobe Dependencies
 An endpoint must be setup by Adobe to retrieve the LiveStream data.
 Along with that setup one should receive a specific App ID, App Secret, and URI which are all required to authenticate and fetch data.
 ### Azure Dependencies
-In order to configure the application to run all of the dependencies must be configured.
+The repo does not contain configuration scripts or templates for all of the dependencies.
+However, the Function App (this code) requires all of them to be configured and available in order to run properly.
 While the Adobe configuration is more an output of a business interaction, the Azure dependencies require setup.
 This will not provide detailed setup guidance for the dependencies.
 An overview below of what is need is provided.

 Azure components:
 * Azure Storage